choicebuilds/autonomous-controllable-car/README.md

 1. The servo motor mimics the functionality of a speedomoter.
 When the speed variable is 0 (lowest speed) it points to the left and at 1.0 (highest speed) it points right.
 <img src="https://github.com/choicebuilds/ece4180/blob/main/images/servoCode.png" alt="SpeakerDist" width="400"/>

-## Running the Robot
+## Running the Car

-Download bluetooth app + how to navigate to controls & what the buttons do.
+1. Connect your car to the power sources
+2. Download the BluefruitConnect App (iOS/Android)
+3. Select your car (Adafruit Bluefruit LE)
+4. Go to "Controller"
+5. Go to "Control Pad"

+## Conclusion/Future Improvements?

 [mbed]: https://www.digikey.com/en/products/detail/nxp-usa-inc/OM11043-598/2138502
 [LBB]: https://www.sparkfun.com/products/12615